With Love

 As for the toilets, I believe there are toilets being shared by two coaches; for example, there are toilets between Coach A and B. I am not 100% sure, though, since I didn’t walk the length of the entire train.

 Also, as far as I know, this RM30 train fare from KL Sentral to Ipoh is promotional fare and expires on 15th March.
-Noting your traveling date, I believe the fare will be more expensive then but I have no idea how much it will be.
+Noting your travelling date, I believe the fare will be more expensive then but I have no idea how much it will be.

 I believe that you will have no problems getting your tickets at the ETS counter a KL Sentral.